King's University (Canada): Rankings and distinctions

 For the last five years, King's has been a leader in its sector with "top of the class" grades for Student-Faculty Interaction, Class Size, Quality of Teaching, and Most Satisfied Student in The Globe and Mail Canadian University Report.
 It was also named best small university in Canada by Maclean's magazine for several years running.
-King's was named Most Supportive Campus Environment of any Canadian Institution, as measured by the National Survey of Student Engagement, and is in the top ten percent of all colleges and universities in North America.
+King's was named Most Supportive Campus Environment of any Canadian Institution, as measured by the National Survey of Student Engagement, and is in the top ten per cent of all colleges and universities in North America.

 King's received an A+ rating for overall student satisfaction on the Globe and Mail 2008, 2009, 2010, 2011 and 2012 Canadian University Reports.

 Athletics

 The King's University Eagles compete in the Alberta Colleges Athletics Conference.
 Team sports include basketball, soccer/futsal, badminton, and volleyball.

 In the 2008–2009 season, the women's basketball team won their first-ever bronze medal.